pyro2927/GKLCubeViewController/README.md

 ### Known limitations

 This expects four child view controllers.
 It won't work if you have more than four, and you'll see a "blank" side of the cube if you have less than that.
+We are [working on supporting](https://github.com/pyro2927/GKLCubeViewController/tree/non-cube-support) an arbitrary number of sides.

-### Transparency
+### Example

-If you're interested in doing diagnostics to understand when views are rotated and when they're hidden, you can always change the line in `rotateCubeSideForView` in `GKLCubViewController.m` from an alpha of `1.0` to something lower, e.g. `0.7f`, so you get some visual queues about what's going on.

-[Note, the below animation illustrates what was happening when render all four sides of the cube were rendered with a reduced alpha.
-But for performance reasons, this class now only renders the front views. -- Rob]

 ![](https://raw.github.com/pyro2927/GKLCubeViewController/master/cube.gif)